TURKIC LANGUAGES AND LEXICAL SIMILARITIES OF TURKISH AND URDU – An Etymological Approach – South Asia Analysis Group

 The Turkic languages could also be grouped in response to linguistic, historic and geographical foundation into the next branches:

-1.The Southwestern Branch: This consists of Turkish, Azeri (Azerbaijani), Turkmen, and Khurasani Turkic.
+1.The Southwestern Branch: This contains Turkish, Azeri (Azerbaijani), Turkmen, and Khurasani Turkic.

-2. The northwestern Branch: This consists of Kazak, Kyrgyz, Tatar and West Siberian dialects.
+2. The northwestern Branch: This contains Kazak, Kyrgyz, Tatar and West Siberian dialects.

-3. The southeastern Branch: This consists of Uzbek and Uighur.
-The two languages are so related that if somebody is aware of how one can communicate one language, (s)/he also can communicate the opposite as effectively.
+3. The southeastern Branch: This contains Uzbek and Uighur.
+The two languages are so related that if somebody is aware of methods to communicate one language, (s)/he may also communicate the opposite as properly.

-4. The northeastern or Siberian Branch: This group consists of Dolgan, Khakas, Shor, Tuvan, and Tofa.
+4. The northeastern or Siberian Branch: This group contains Dolgan, Khakas, Shor, Tuvan, and Tofa.

 5. Chuvash: This is a strikingly incongruous language of the Turkic group spoken within the Volga area.